ARUNAGIRI1617/Language-Translator-using-Python/README.md

 # Language-Translator-using-Python
-Language Translator using google_trans_new API and streamlit library
+Language Translator using google_trans_new API and streamlit libraries.

+REQUIRMENTS:

+•google_trans_new

+•Streamlit